raysubham/Nomad-Travels/README.md

 ### Dependencies

-- Just run `yarn install` in both the frontend and backend directories to install all the necessary dependancies.
+- Just run `yarn` or `yarn install` in both the frontend and backend directories to install all the necessary dependancies.

 ### Running the website locally